 - £15 bonus when you save £280 or more (max amount per card)

 However, you don’t need to put the money down gradually – you can do it in one lump sum.
-So the most effective way to do this is to keep your cash in a savings account, and then to pay whatever you can afford on the 14th or 15th November, to earn the bonus.
+So the most effective way to do this is to keep your cash in a savings account, and then to pay whatever you can afford on 20 or 21 November, to earn the bonus.

 With the highest level (£280) it’s the equivalent of 5.3% extra free.
 If you only save £79 it’s 1.25% extra.